altumguides/altumguides.github.io/index.md

 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
   - Generally, if the subject is in the picture and is in the focus, then the image is representative so you should not mark it.
-> Note: If before you have viewed all.
+> Note: If before you h.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODU4MDE2ODNdfQ==
+eyJoaXN0b3J5IjpbODY1Mjk2MDI0XX0=
 -->